Meet Joan Ricart-Huguet, Ph.D. candidate in the Politics Department

 For GIS expertise, there is no one more qualified than T. Wangyal Shawa, the Library’s veteran GIS and Map Librarian.
 Ricart-Huguet paid him a visit.

-Although Ricart-Huguet knew some GIS, “Wangyal,” he said, “knows way, way more…and he’s always willing to help…When it comes to presenting data in the form of maps, Wangyal tends to have very good suggestions to make data more visually appealing.
-And beyond that, sometimes just bouncing off ideas when you’ve come into the GIS Center for a different purpose is good, because he’s a smart guy and just talking to him can be fun and useful as well.”
+“Wangyal,” he said, “[is] always willing to help."
+Not only does Wangyal know how "to make data more visually appealing," but Ricart-Huguet also appreciated brainstorming with him.
+"Sometimes just bouncing off ideas when you’ve come into the GIS Center for a different purpose is good, because he’s a smart guy and just talking to him can be fun and useful as well.”

 Shawa, who was hired in 1998 to inaugurate a GIS program at the Library, is passionate about geography and cartography.
 He is even more passionate about sharing his expertise with students and helping them uncover exactly what they need to support their research.
 “When you show them how they can do it and what options are available, a light just blows up like, ‘Wow!’
 They feel really good about learning new things, and you make a lot of difference to them.”